cerebralideas/Cerebral-Coding-Guide/css-guide.md

 				background: #333 url('/images/background.png');
 			}

-	F. ### Use line-breaks after commas to improve readability
+	6. ### Use line-breaks after commas to improve readability

 		Don't do this: